-- Assessing the impact of calls and distributions on the impact of the carrying value of investment holdings at balance date; - Considering quarterly reporting by each private equity fund manager; and - Considering either the latest independent controls assurance report or the audited financial statements of each of the private equity investments for evidence of any risk to the quarterly pricing utilised by the Manager for valuation purposes in the Investment Trust.
+- Assessing the impact of calls and distributions on the carrying value of investment holdings at balance date: - Considering quarterly reporting by each private equity fund manager; and - Considering either the latest independent controls assurance report in relation to the manager of, or the audited financial statements of, each of the private equity investments for evidence of risk to the quarterly pricing utilised by the Manager for valuation purposes in the Investment Trust.
+We have considered the implications of any control deficiencies or modifications to the audit reports on our audit.